 House mice can cause significant damages to properties, personal items, and inventory.
-House mice chew constantly and will chew through and damage wires, pipes, insulation, drywall, and flooring; along with pictures, books, boxes, clothing, and furniture.
+House mice chew constantly and will chew through and damage wires (which can set off fires as noted above), pipes, insulation, drywall, and flooring; along with pictures, books, boxes, clothing, and furniture.
 Mouse droppings and urine will contaminate insulation, other building materials and possessions.

-House mice are difficult to find and eliminate because they often nest in hard to reach areas of your home or business; therefore, the best way to ensure that all mice are found and removed is with professional help.
-DIY mouse control is more often than not ineffective and does nothing to get to the root of the infestation - how the house mice are entering your property in the first place.
+Mice are difficult to find and eliminate because they often nest in hard to reach areas of your home or business.
+Therefore, the best way to ensure that all mice are found and removed is with professional help.
+DIY mouse control is more often than not ineffective and does nothing to get to the root of the infestation - how mice are entering your property in the first place.

 Pine State Pest Solutions offers comprehensive rodent control services that target mice and other rodents common to Maine.
-Our team of highly trained pest control technicians work with customers to identify the source of the infestation, the conditions that are attracting these critters and develop a management plan to get rid of mice.
+Our team of highly trained pest control technicians work with customers to identify the source of the infestation, the conditions that are attracting these critters and develop a management plan to get rid of mice in your home.
 We also provide exclusion services and will recommend behavior and landscape modifications to prevent a hospitable living space for rodents near your home or business.

 If you’ve found mouse poop in a drawer, have discovered mice nesting in the attic or found evidence of a problem, please contact Pine State Pest Solutions today.

 Comprehensive protection from mice and other house-infesting pests

 Pine State’s Home Protection is an affordable pest control plan that is ideal for homeowners who want general pest control services that target common house-infesting insects and rodents.